-The YMCA has eight years of experience and expertise in designing and implementing robust, evidence-based group work programmes.
-We have designed separate group-work modules for KS1-4, and a Transitions module for Yr6 and Yr7, which have been built based on feedback from schools and partners, as being the most valuable areas for attention.
+YMCA Trinity Group has over ten years of experience and expertise in designing and implementing robust, evidence-based group work programmes.
+We have designed separate schemes of work for KS1-4, and a Transitions module for Year 6 and Year 7, which have been built based on feedback from schools and partners, as being the most valuable areas for attention.
 Each group work module is 6 weeks in duration – with one session per week, lasting for approximately one hour.
-Up to two Interventions Workers will facilitate each session depending on numbers and needs.
+A trained clinical professional will facilitate each session depending on numbers and needs.
 Evidence-based outcome assessments are used to monitor the impact made.

 Areas of Focus